 We took this approach when designing our new website.
 Smart, simple, and easy were the core objectives.
-Here are a few minimal design principals that inspired our design:
+Here are a few minimal design principles that inspired our design:

 Less is more